 In this article you will find all the information about getting paid for your work as a member of the Gengo community, whether you work on translation jobs or on AI projects.

-Gengo's translator rewards differ across language pair and are based on several factors, including baseline rates in the industry and our translators' cost of living.
+Gengo's translator rewards differ across language pairs and are based on several factors, including baseline rates in the industry and our translators' cost of living.

 This amount will be automatically added to your reward balance when the job is approved by the customer.

 An offline job is any job that's not on Gengo’s online platform.
 Some jobs are assigned offline because they have special requirements (for example, translators must have CAT tools).
 Rates for offline jobs are on a case by case basis, and are usually included in the invitation for each specific job.

 Rewards for offline jobs are added to your reward balance by the 4th of the month after the month during which the job was completed (i.e., submitted to and approved by the customer).